maxludden/supergene-v2/books/book10/md/chapter-3335.md

 Han Sen knew the purple copper sword was not nice.
 He suddenly gave up and let the woman draw him out of the ground.
 He did so mostly because of the little girl and fierce beast.

-“What the f*ck does that mean?” the purple copper sword angrily asked.
+“What the fuck does that mean?” the purple copper sword angrily asked.
 “If I do not let you have it, you steal from me.
 If I let you have it, you don’t want it.
 Are you purely doing what you are doing to spite me?”

 The woman saw the black jian behave like normal and her face changed.
 She looked around.
 She heard the roaring sound come closer.
 She gnashed her teeth and went to the purple copper sword.